bareos/bareos/docs/manuals/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

 Example NDMP Fileset to backup a subset of a NDMP filesystem
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 The following fileset is intended to backup all files and directories matching :file:`/ifs/home/users/a*`.
 It has been tested against Isilon OneFS 7.2.0.1.
-See `Isilon OneFS 7.2.0 CLI Administration Guide <https://www.emc.com/collateral/TechnicalDocument/docu56048.pdf>`_, section quote{NDMP environment variables} for details about the supported NDMP environment variables.
+See `Isilon OneFS Administration Guide <https://www.delltechnologies.com/asset/en-us/products/storage/technical-support/isilon-quick-reference-guide-for-administrators.pdf>`_, section quote{NDMP environment variables} for details about the supported NDMP environment variables.
 Excludes are not used in this example.

 .. code-block:: bareosconfig
    :caption: NDMP Fileset Isilon Include/Exclude